 For all things to do in Scottsdale from this post, see them here on this map.

 My 4 days in Scottsdale started with landing at the Phoenix airport around 11am.
-I swiftly picked up my rental car (ok fine, but it was swift after I got in the correct line after standing in the wrong one for 15 minutes) and headed towards the desert.
+I swiftly picked up my rental car and headed towards the desert.
 Here’s what my first of 4 days in Scottsdale looked like:

 Lunch at Craft 64

 After lunch, I checked into the Hotel Valley Ho.
 I spent some time checking out the place, unpacking a bit, and sashaying around my new Mad Men-esque accommodations like Joan through a room of secretaries.
 I’ve got a thing or two to learn about smack-talk but otherwise ‘twas a productive hour.

-During the first half of my trip I stayed at the Hotel Valley Ho, Scottsdale’s iconic mid-century modern hotel right in Old Town.
-This place puts you smack in the middle of a Mad Men episode.
+During the first half of my trip I stayed at the Hotel Valley Ho, Scottsdale’s iconic mid-century modern hotel.
 You can walk just about everywhere in Old Town Scottsdale from here and the on-site restaurant is fabulous.
 Read more about my stay here: Where to Stay in Scottsdale.

 Wine tasting in Old Town Scottsdale

-To continue 2019: The Great Year of Wine Tasting, I first made my way to the tasting room for LDV Winery—a short 14-minute walk from Hotel Valley Ho and an even shorter Uber ride (what, it was drizzling).
+My first stop was the tasting room at LDV Winery.
+This is just a short 14-minute walk from Hotel Valley Ho and an even shorter Uber ride (what, it was drizzling).

-LDV is a winery that focuses on sustainable farming and high quality gluten free and vegan wines like Viognier, Syrah, Grenache, and more.
+LDV Winery focuses on sustainable farming and high quality gluten free and vegan wines like Viognier, Syrah, Grenache, and more.
 Do these words mean anything to you?
 Good!
 You’re a wine person.
-Or a California Raisin.

-We were able to taste five wines and learn all about them plus we opted for the extra cheese/meat/cracker trio because this was not our first rodeo.
+We were able to taste five wines and learn all about them.
+Plus, we opted for the extra cheese/meat/cracker trio because this wasn’t our first rodeo.
 (Although, it would be that week… you’ll see.)

 Tour of Old Town Scottsdale

-After consuming a healthy amount of wine and learning more than I’d anticipated about company taxidermy parties, we were picked up at Merkin by Captain Kirk of JoyridesAZ for our golf cart tour of Old Town Scottsdale.
+We consumed a healthy amount of wine and learned more than I’d anticipated about company taxidermy parties.
+Afterwards, Captain Kirk of JoyridesAZ picked us up at Merkin for our golf cart tour of Old Town Scottsdale.

-This may not be Phil Mickelson’s Scottsdale anymore but I don’t know a soul who doesn’t like golf carts.
+This may not be Phil Mickelson’s Scottsdale anymore but I don’t know anyone who doesn’t like scootin’ around on golf carts.
 They aren’t just for golfers and retirees anymore, Bub.
-(Look at them repurposing things!)
-I mean, if thick, black-rimmed nerd glasses can turn hip, so can golf carts.

-It was very chilly the night I took the golf cart tour, but Arizona in the winter is also pretty warm during the day.
+It was chilly that night, but Arizona in the winter is also pretty warm during the day.
 So what should you pack?
-Check out my post on what to pack for Arizona in the winter — it’s got everything I brought with me + a few things I wish I’d brought!
+Check out my post on what to pack for Arizona in the winter.
+It’s got everything I brought with me + a few things I wish I’d brought!

 Dinner at Citizen Public House

-To end the night we had dinner at Citizen Public House, the kind of place where the salad has its own Facebook page.
+We ended the night at Citizen Public House, where the salad has its own Facebook page.
 Because it does and it damn well deserves it.

-And yes, their Original Chopped Salad has its own Facebook page (with more followers than yours truly, I might add) and it’s incredible.
+And yes, their Original Chopped Salad has its own Facebook page.
+(With more followers than yours truly, I might add.)
 It’s less of a salad really and more of just a bunch of seemingly random things tossed in a bowl together, but it works.

-The service here was some of the best I experienced in Scottsdale and the place is within walking distance of Hotel Valley Ho.
+The service here was some of the best I experienced in Scottsdale and it’s within walking distance of Hotel Valley Ho.
 Score one for a day free of driving!